Avidny27/Hospital-Patients-Record-System/README.md

 # Hospital-Patients-Record-System
-This is a hospital record system.
+This is a hospital record system project.
+Its a teminal based Project.
 Using this system you can
     1 - Add a new patient.
     2 - Display all patients.